EmesBabasidi/Python-intro/03 Settling up python environment.md

 2. **Install Visual Studio Code:**
    If not already installed, download and install VS Code.
 Then, install the Python extension in VS Code.
 Detailed procedures can be found [here](https://learn.microsoft.com/en-us/training/modules/python-install-vscode).

+# Jupyter Notebook

+[Jupyter Notebook](https://jupyter.org/) is an interactive web UI environment designed for creating notebook documents using Python and R languages.
+These documents function similarly to REPL (Read–Eval–Print Loop), providing the ability to execute statements, along with features such as code completion, plots, and rich media.

+One notable advantage of Jupyter Notebook is the inclusion of essential libraries, eliminating the need for separate installations.
+The required libraries are pre-installed, allowing users to import and use them seamlessly.

+## Installation

+The recommended method for installing and running Jupyter Notebook is through [Anaconda](https://www.anaconda.com/).
+Anaconda not only installs Jupyter Notebook but also includes a variety of other Python packages.
+For a step-by-step guide on installing Anaconda and Jupyter Notebook, refer to the link [here](https://sparkbyexamples.com/python/install-anaconda-jupyter-notebook/).

+## VS Code Integration

+If you already have Visual Studio Code (VS Code) installed and configured, you can easily extend its functionality by adding the Jupyter Notebook extension.
+This enables you to run Jupyter Notebooks directly from within VS Code, streamlining your workflow.

+Jupyter Notebook is known for its user-friendly and intuitive interface, requiring minimal discussion on its usage.